 ~ IN SHUR ~

-walked the city of Shur with his wife, the daughter of a high-ranking handmaiden to Queen Hetephe.
+Adbeel walked the city of Shur with his wife, the daughter of a high-ranking handmaiden to Queen Hetephe.

 He said, “My people love me being their chief.
 I have a natural talent for leading people.
 They follow me even if I am younger than they are.”